bajzany/paginator/README.md

 ### Paginator

-Nette paginatior for using doctrine query
+Nette paginator for using doctrine query

 Required:
 - php: ^7.2